 A long time ago my mother taped to the fridge a quote from a religious leader.
 It read, "Happiness does not depend on what happens outside of you, but on what happens inside."

 I hated that quote.
 It seemed to require mortals be greater than the fixed condition of our mortality.
 Essentially it was impossible.
 I have come to learn that the quote is exactly right, but not for the reason the author said it.
 As Andrew Solomon said: "The opposite of depression is not happiness, but vitality."
 I have found vitality by the truck load, and from it springs all that is worthwhile in life.
 I want to help you find it to.
 It's easy to get, actually.
 You just have to know where to look, and adopt a self-honest attitude.
 Here I'll be sharing what I found.
 UPDATE: A few years after writing this article my experience is now a book!
-It not only has my personal story and journey back to health but how I got there and the science and insights I gleaned from my experience on how the body actually works, which has led me to understand how to fix diseases like hypothyroidism, cancer, diabetes, and to even regrow lost hair.
-Learn more by clicking on this link — Fuck Portion Control.
+It not only has my personal story and journey back to health but how I got there and the science and insights I gleaned from my experience on how the body actually works, which has led me to understand how to fix diseases like hypothyroidism, cancer, diabetes, and to even regrow lost hair, and you can read more about my personal experience and how to cure many of your own health problems by getting a copy of my book Fuck Portion Control.